Why is there no contact telephone number on this website?

 Yes, please ensure they are signed in at reception if there is one at your venue, not all venues have a reception.
 Please also ensure that shoes are removed at poolside or the blue covers (if available) are worn over footwear.
 Some people like to bring flip flops with them when they are watching from poolside.

 Yes, of course.
-Most of our classes have some Dads or other family members bringing baby swimming.
+Most of our classes have Dads or other family members bringing baby swimming.
+We mention Dads specifically because it is a question we get asked a lot!

 Can we take photos?